typed-ember/glint/ARCHITECTURE.md

 ### Environments

-**Role:** layers on top of the **template DSL** to define items available in global scope as well as per-environment definitions for what the API is for different kinds of items—basically, a type-level implementation of Glimmer/Ember’s runtime idea of “managers,” which allow a different surface API for the same underlying primitives of components, helpers, etc. A **config** specifies the **environment** to use.
+**Role:** layers on top of the **template DSL** to define items available in global scope as well as per-environment definitions for what the API is for different kinds of items—basically, a type-level implementation of Glimmer/Ember’s runtime idea of “managers,” which allow a different surface API for the same underlying primitives of components, helpers, etc. A **config** specifies the **environment(s)** to use.

+In addition, **environments** also influence elements of the **transform** layer's behavior, such as:

+ - dictating what expressions are treated as templates
+ - providing preprocessing for custom file types
+ - determining how `.hbs` and `.js`/`.ts` files are related to one another

-**Invariants:** ==TODO==
+**Invariants:**

+- Environments have one entrypoint for their configuration (specified by the `glint-environment` key in `package.json`), and one or more types-only entrypoints where they expose their specialized **template DSL** implementation(s).[^environments-dsl]
+- An environment will typically depend on the bedrock **template DSL** as a basis for its own DSL implementation, and it might reference types from the **config** package in defining its configuration, but an environment should have no reason to ever execute code from other Glint packages.

+[^environments-dsl]: I don't think any environments have multiple entrypoints today, but a hypothetical unified Ember environment in the near future would have separate DSLs for loose-mode and strict-mode templates.

 **Home:** `packages/environment-*`[^env]